by Marco Corvaglia

-Well, even the Medjugorje visionaries speak of a Great Miracle (the third of the ten secrets), a permanent and durable sign (“a thing from the Lord which remains”, according to Mirjana’s statements), which will appear on the hill of the first apparitions.
-They claim they already know both the miracle and the date.
-Mirjana says that it will be unveiled to the world three days before its manifestation (see the documentation on the page Medjugorje: a Genetically Modified Catholicism [Part 2]).
+Well, even the Medjugorje visionaries speak of a Great Miracle (the third of the ten secrets), they too define it a permanent and durable sign (“a thing from the Lord which remains”, according to Mirjana’s statements), they too say that it will appear on one of the spots of the apparitions (the hill of the first apparitions), they too claim they already know both the miracle and the date, they too say that it will be unveiled to the world some days before its manifestation (three, in their case) .See the documentation on the page The New Age Origins of Medjugorje [Part 2].

 § 6.
 Eyes and Legs to Those Who Do Not Have Them (in Conjunction with the Great Miracle)

 In the first two pictures: Joey Lomangino at Garabandal, together with Conchita, in the late Sixties.
 In the third one, Joey in the Seventies.

 In the photo on the side, Joey Lomangino in recent years.